 Nicknamed the Valley Island, Maui is one of the most beautiful places on Earth.
-Home to countless waterfalls, gorgeous beaches and amazing food, it is often considered one of the best honeymoon destinations on the planet!
+Home to countless waterfalls, gorgeous beaches and amazing food, it is considered one of the best honeymoon destinations on the planet!

 When to go?